audtree/cs109-209/README.md

 <sup> Note: Some projects are associated to coding exercises and assignments from Harvard's Data Science course, CS109.
 It violates Copyright Laws to have the assignments available publicly, although I am happy to walk through a detailed project process upon request — see my contact information below!
 When available, a summary of my produced figures is linked in the associated repository's README. </sup>

 ---
+### Predicting homelessness rate

+Built a model that predicts the total number of individuals experiencing homelessness per 10,000 people in the US based on environmental and market predictors using [data](https://www.huduser.gov/portal/datasets/hpmd.html) from the US Department of Housing and Urban Development (HUD).
+Expanded upon the HUD's 2019 report and reconstructed their linear regression predictive model as our baseline model.
+Cleaned data, conducted exploratory data analysis and visualization for selected features.
+Developed model: implemented decision tree model with cross validation, bagging model with cross validation, random forest model, AdaBoost and gradient boosting models, and a stacked model.
+Compared models via their R-squared values and computation time to determine that the Gradient Boosting model performed the best on the test data with the highest $R^2$ value of 0.8859, far greater than the simulated report linear regression with an $R^2$ of 0.385.

+**Skills:** model stacking, AdaBoost, gradient boosting, model selection, random forest, data visualization, data cleaning and imputation

+---
+### Classifying Higgs bosons

+Examined data from Monte-Carlo simulations of collisions of particles in a particle collider experiment (subset of HIGGS data set in the UCI machine learning repository, details [linked](https://www.nature.com/articles/ncomms5308)) to classify which collisions produce Higgs bosons.
+The data contain 5000 entries, each a particle collisions described by 28 features.
+Constructed baseline prediction model from an overfit decision tree.
+Employed bagging model to reduce variance, random forest model to reduce correlation between trees, and an AdaBoost classifier to further improve accuracy.
+With AdaBoost Classifier, explored validation and training accuracy as a function of number of estimators and base learner depth.

+**Skills:** boosting (AdaBoost), random forests, bagging

+---
 ### Analyzing Top IMDB Stars

 Scraped the HTML from a webpage of [Top 100 Stars for 2021](https://www.imdb.com/list/ls577894422/) using the BeautifulSoup Python package and stored actor/actress profiles in a JSON file.
 Loaded data into dataframe to calculate new actor/actress metrics (age at first credit, number of credits), summary statistics (number of child stars, number of late bloomers), and explored how profiles differed between age groups and genders.